FARAZLOTFI/underwater-object-tracking/README.md

 # ScubaDiverTracking
-Tracking a scuba diver using RL controllers
-This repo consists of a package to be used by ROS2
+Underwater scuba diver tracking using RL controllers This repo consists of a package to be used by ROS2